ledrui/GitBot/README.md

 run `main.py`

-Open your Bot Framework [Emulator]("https://github.com/Microsoft/BotFramework-Emulator")
+Open your Bot Framework [Emulator]("https://github.com/Microsoft/BotFramework-Emulator") and enter the your endpoint: localhost:9000/api/message. update the port number to your local serving port, in my case it is 9000